soudk/PyDinsky/README.md

 ## The web app

-On average walkers from hotter cities are more likely to spread out over a wider area due to the wider Boltzmann distribution of velocities.
-Each input city's longitude and latitude are projected onto the X-Y plane, and this is where the walker begins.
+On average, walkers from hotter cities are more likely to spread out over a larger area due to the wider Boltzmann distribution of velocities.
+Further, each input city's longitude and latitude are projected onto the X-Y plane, and this is where the walker begins.
 Walkers that hit the boundary walls are reflected to allow for a densely populated figure.
-On average walkers from hotter cities are more likely to spread out over a wider area due to the wider Boltzmann distribution of velocities.

 You can choose which cities to display and we will query their live temperature as the seed for the art.
 Click on the legend to show/hide cities and build your ideal *aesthetic*.
 Each plot generated is unique to your mouse clicks, and subject to current global weather patterns.
 Have fun!